 Mapping out an onboarding process helps get rid of any freelancer-client confusion at the beginning of the relationship.
 Systematizing that process reduces the time you invest getting a client situated and up to speed on how you work.

 At the heart of onboarding is education: You’re learning the basics about a client, but also giving them the opportunity to learn about you.
-You’re simply communicating.The heart of onboarding is education: You learn about a client and give them the opportunity to learn… Click To Tweet
+You’re simply communicating.The heart of onboarding is education: You learn about a client and give them the opportunity to learn about you.
+Click To Tweet

 The act of creating an official customer onboarding workflow can also educate you by forcing you to get clarity on what your processes are and in what order you approach them.
 Inspecting how you work in a deep, focused way magnifies areas of improvement you should make to make your own job easier.
 Win-win!